Central Employees submit charter of demand to Cabinet Secretary

 (f) Overtime allowance whenever sanction must be based upon the actual basic payof the entitled employee

-(g) Cash handlin /Treasury allowance.
-The assumptio that every transaction in
+(g) Cash handling /Treasury allowance.
+The assumption that every transaction in

-Government Departments are throug the ban is no correct.
-Ther are officials entrusted to collect cash and therefore the cash handling allowance to beretained. (h)Qualification Pay to be retained.
+Government Departments are through the bank is not correct.
+There are officials entrusted to collect cash and therefore the cash handling allowance to beretained. (h)Qualification Pay to be retained.

 (i) Small family norms allowances; (j) Savings Bankallowance